-Threatened and endangered species that are known to occur in Miami-Dade County are presented in Table 1.
-Federally listed species expected to occur in the project area are discussed below.
+Threatened and endangered species that are known to occur in Miami-Dade County are presented in Table 1, along with the USACE Biological Assessment, Appendix A. Federally listed species expected to occur in the project area are discussed below.
 The land in the area of the C-111 basin originally consisted of relatively natural Everglades features including sloughs, rocky glades, tree islands, marshes, and coastal mangrove fringe.
+Table 2 is a list of Florida State Threatened, Endangered and Species of Special Concern.
+Details of the BA can be found in Appendix A.